Responsive Line Chart

 A server-rendered responsive line chart built with D3 and React, ripe for customization and interaction.

-The six charts on this page all render exactly the same component, are layed out with CSS Grid, customize their appearance based on the size of their container, and render on the server and client with no layout shift.
+All the charts on this page render exactly the same component, are layed out with CSS Grid, customize their appearance based on the size of their container, and render on the server and client with no layout shift.

 Most charts either render on the client once they've measured the bounds of their container, or render on the server using fixed dimensions or a fixed aspect ratio.
 There are also some charts that can server render inside responsive containers, but they include the text labels inside the scaled SVG element, which scales the text with the size of the container.